MuneebKhan11/CreditApp/readme.md

     Update: By making a PUT or PATCH request to http://127.0.0.1:8000/credit/api/usercreditinfo/1/, you can update the entry with ID 1.

     Delete: By making a DELETE request to http://127.0.0.1:8000/credit/api/usercreditinfo/1/, you can delete the entry with ID 1.

+    - You can also access the API by using the browsable API at http://